< Back

 Quantifying your achievements not only adds credibility to your claims but also helps your CV stand out in a sea of vague, unsubstantiated statements.

-4. How long should your CV be?
+5. How long should your CV be?

 While it may be tempting to include every detail of your professional life on your CV, remember that less is often more.
 Employers typically spend just a few seconds scanning each CV, so it's important to keep your content concise, relevant, and easy to digest.

 Aim for a CV length of 2-3 pages max, focusing on the experiences and skills that are most relevant to the job you're applying for.
-If you have a lengthy work history, consider removing some or briefly summarising older or less relevant roles.
+If you have a lengthy work history, consider removing or only briefly summarising older or less relevant roles.

 Be ruthless in cutting out any fluff or filler content that doesn't directly support your application.
 Every word on your CV should have a purpose and contribute to painting a compelling picture of your qualifications.
+This mindset is key to keeping your CV length long enough to tell your story, but not so long that the person reading it gets bored and abandons ship!

-5. Proofread, Proofread, Proofread
+6. Proofread, Proofread, Proofread!

-Last but certainly not least, proofreading your CV is an absolute must.
+Proofreading your CV is an absolute must.
 Even the smallest typo or grammatical error can make you appear sloppy and detail-oriented, instantly undermining your credibility.

 Before hitting send on any application, take the time to thoroughly review your CV for spelling, punctuation, and formatting mistakes.
 Reading your content out loud can help you catch awkward phrasing or run-on sentences.